Reviewed for current filing season: 9 June 2026

 Frequently Asked Questions

-Q. Generally when does an employee receive Form 16?
+Q. When does an employee receive Form 16?

 ×